ajutscaria/CS224U/NLPCodeBase/README.md

 Prerequisites:
 We use the optimization package Gurobi and so you need to install it (www.gurobi.com) on your machine.

-You might have to replace the jar in lib/data/gurobi.jar with the jar from the Gurobi package you downloaded.
+Installing:
+1. copy gurobi.jar from your installation to the project's lib/ directory

-To start simply type:
+2. type:
     make

+To run, simply type:
     ./bioprocess.sh

 This will give you a commnad line interface where you can enter process descriptions and get as output and analysis of the process.

-Thas it!
+That's it!
 If you want to reproduce the results from the paper you should read on.

 The paper presented five systems.
 To run the global system type: